Latin American and Latino Studies

 Faculty

 Vanesa Arozamena Rodriguez.
 Assistant professor with term of Spanish.
-Spanish language and literature.
+Spanish Language and Literature.
 PhD 2010, MA 2005 University of Minnesota.
 BA 2001 Universidad de Deusto.

 Kim Cameron-Dominguez.
 Assistant professor of anthropology.
 Race/ethnicity, gender, affect theory, work and mobilities, urban/place-centered ethnography, discourse theory, U.S. and Latin America, Black diasporic populations.
 PhD 2018, MA 2006 University of California at Santa Cruz.
 BA 2004 Mount Holyoke College.

 Kaley Mason.
 Associate professor of music.
-Music of South Asia, Francophone popular music, creative economies, social movements.
+Music of South Asia, Francophone Popular Music, Creative Economies, Social Movements.
 PhD 2006 University of Alberta.
 BMus 1999 Queen's University at Kingston.

 Bruce M. Podobnik.
 Associate professor of sociology.
 Environmental sociology, social theory, mixed methods, the sociocultural dimensions of activism, the social roots of happiness.
 PhD 2000, MA 1994 Johns Hopkins University.
 BA 1991 University of California at Santa Cruz.

 Magalí Rabasa.
 Associate professor of Hispanic studies.
-Latin American literature and culture, social movements and resistance.
+Latin American Literature and Culture, Social Movements and Resistance.
 PhD 2014 University of California at Davis.
 BA 2004 University of Oregon.

 Matthieu P. Raillard.
 Associate professor of Hispanic studies.
-Hispanic studies, 18th- and 19th-century Peninsular Spanish literature.
+Hispanic Studies, 18th- and 19th-Century Peninsular Spanish Literature.
 PhD 2004, MA 2000 University of Virginia.
 BA 1998 Colgate University.

 Juan Carlos Toledano Redondo.
-Professor of Hispanic studies.
-Hispanic studies, 19th- and 20th-century Spanish American literature, Hispanic-Caribbean literature.
+Professor of Hispanic studies, director of the Latin American studies program.
+Hispanic Studies, 19th- and 20th-Century Spanish American Literature, Hispanic-Caribbean Literature.
 PhD 2002 University of Miami.
 BA 1996 Universidad de Granada.

 Freddy O. Vilches.
 Associate professor of Hispanic studies.
-Hispanic studies, contemporary Spanish American literature, poetry and song, Latin American cultural studies.
-Charango, Venezuelan cuatro.
+Hispanic Studies, Contemporary Spanish American Literature, Poetry and Song, Latin American Cultural Studies.
+Latin American Music Ensemble, Charango.
 PhD 2006, MA 1993, BA 1991 University of Oregon.

 Sarah D. Warren.
-Associate professor of sociology, chair of the Department of Sociology/Anthropology.
+Associate professor of sociology and department chair.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Elliott Young.
-Professor of history, director of the Latin American and Latino Studies program (spring).
-Latin American and U.S.-Mexico Borderlands history.
+Professor of history.
+Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.

 Courses